 Fun, food, and frothy beers at this famous boozy festival

-- Food
+- Comida

-- History
+- Historia

 Held over a 16- to 18-day period in late September or early October, this is the largest Volksfest in the world.
-Oktoberfest attracts around 6 million visitors each year to indulge its beer-fueled festivities.
+Oktoberfest attracts around 6 million visitors each year to indulge its beer-fuelled festivities.
 An important element of the Bavarian culture, this distinctive 200-year-old celebration has been exported around the world – from Rio de Janeiro to Shanghai – but Munich remains the festival’s spiritual home and hosts the largest Oktoberfest celebration in the world.

 But there’s more to this festival than just overflowing steins of beer.
 Be sure to also check out the delicious regional delicacies, such as Käsespätzle, Weißwurst, pork knuckles, and candied almonds.
 Several of the tents play host to traditional dancing and musical performances during the festival.
 Things can get a little raucous at times, so if you prefer a more sedate atmosphere, then check out the Oide Wiesn area.
 Here, you’ll find much of the fun and many of the traditions of the original Oktoberfest preserved.

-Location: Munich, Germany
+Dirección: Munich, Germany

-Map - 2
+Mapa - 2

 Alte Pinakothek in Munich